dmarx/obsidian_vault/Spherical Harmonics.md

 ### [[Spectral Decomposition]] and Spherical Harmonics

 The link between spectral decomposition and spherical harmonics is rooted in the properties of the [[Laplace Operator]] $\Delta$ on the sphere.
-When considering the problem of finding solutions to Laplace's equation on a spherical surface, spherical harmonics emerge as the [[eigenfunctions]] of the [[Laplacian]] with the [[eigenvalues]] $-l(l+1)$, where $l$ is the degree of the harmonic.
+When considering the problem of finding solutions to Laplace's equation on a spherical surface, spherical harmonics emerge as the [[eigenfunctions]] of the [[Laplacian]] with the [[Eigenvalues]] $-l(l+1)$, where $l$ is the degree of the harmonic.
 This eigenvalue problem can be expressed as:

 $$\Delta Y_l^m(\theta, \phi) = -l(l+1)Y_l^m(\theta, \phi)$$